 You may also nominate possible reviewers for your manuscript, to a maximum of four.
 Please select these reviewers from the JIBP Editorial Review Board (ERB).
 In making any suggestions, make sure to follow the JIBP Code of Ethics (for example, reviewers must not have previously provided comments on the manuscript, teach at your institution, or be co-authors on other manuscripts in the last three years).
 JIBP follows a double-blind review process, which authors are expected to follow.

 While contributions must be in English, we welcome manuscripts from authors whose first language is not English.
 Manuscripts must be formatted according to the JIBP Style Guide.
 Authors of poorly worded manuscripts are encouraged to seek professional editing assistance prior to submission, the absence of which may lead to the paper being desk rejected.

+Once a manuscript has been accepted for publication, it will be passed for production to Palgrave.
 To enable the Publisher to protect the copyright of the journal, authors must assign copyright in their manuscripts to the Publisher.
 All accepted manuscripts must be accompanied by a statement signed by all authors that the article is original, is not under consideration by another journal, has not previously been published elsewhere, and its content has not been anticipated by a previous publication.
 The corresponding author may sign on behalf of all co-authors.

 Once the manuscript has been copy edited by Palgrave, the corresponding author of an accepted manuscript will receive an email containing a link to an online .pdf proof of the article.
 Please print a copy of the .pdf proof, correct the proof within 48 hours and return as directed.
-Please make no revisions to the final, edited text, except where the copy editor has requested clarification since such changes can rapidly increase production costs.
+Please make no revisions to the final, edited text, except where the copy editor has requested clarification since such changes can rapidly increase production costs and time.